gitter-badger/ecs/README.md

 }
 ```

-### I dont care about uniqueness of entites in react-system with `OnUpdate` behaviour, I need more performance.
-How I can do it?

-For this case `LEOECS_DISABLE_REACT_UNIQUE_CHECKS` preprocessor define can be used - it will get up to 30% performance boost.

 ### I want to process one system at `MonoBehaviour.Update` and another - at `MonoBehaviour.FixedUpdate`.
 How I can do it?

 For splitting systems by `MonoBehaviour`-method multiple `EcsSystems` logical groups should be used: